seakhtar/nsf-sbir/pages/events.md

 ## Annual events

 You can often find NSF staff at major tradeshows and events throughout the year.
-Here's a calendar of events we plan on attending in 2017 and 2018:
+Here's a calendar of some of the events we plan on attending in 2017 and 2018:

 {% include events-annual.html %}